IvanGarcia7/ALAF/README.md

 # Information:

-If you use some of the sequences established in this repository, don't forget to cite both the original datasets as well as the following articles:
+If you use some of the sequences established in this repository or our proposal, don't forget to cite both the original datasets as well as the following articles:

 *Previous Proposal: